Are Energy Drinks Bad for Your Liver?

 Flip over almost any energy drink can, and you’ll spot a list of B-vitamins, including niacin (vitamin B3) in high doses (20–40 mg per serving).
 Niacin supports energy metabolism but excessive intake can harm your liver.

 Energy drinks often exceed the daily niacin recommendation of 14–16 mg for adults, with some containing 30–40 mg per serving.
 Drinking multiple energy drinks or combining them with niacin supplements can push intake past the 35 mg safe limit, risking liver damage.
+Previous studies have reported cases of drug induced liver injury associated with high niacin intake from energy drinks, highlighting the potential hepatotoxicity of excessive consumption.

 Key takeaway: One energy drink is generally safe, but overconsumption or pairing with supplements can lead to nausea, fatigue, or even liver issues.
 Stick to healthy niacin levels.